seegg/tournament-bracket/README.md

 Selecting a different winner will reset all results further up the bracket involving the affected matchup

+Delete results with right-click(context-menu) only possible for round 2 and up.

 The bracket itself is stored as a binary tree and made available throughout the app using a context provider.
 The provider acts as a sort of scuffed global state manager and is only use for accessing the bracket references.
 Updates are done outside of the provider to avoid triggering a re-render of every consumer which is very noticeable on large brackets.